 Or perhaps your new management team has just been appointed, and your new goals and success metrics have just been outlined.
 You are heavily dependent on each other if the team is to succeed, and you have little time in which to accomplish your goals.
 Team members come from several different locations and disciplines.
 Most of you have never met.
 You need to meet face-to-face to get to know each other and to begin to build trust.
 In this case, you may be right: Meeting face-to-face will be essential to helping this new team to coalesce quickly.
 However, logistics or rules established by your organization or industry may require that you meet virtually until you, your organization and/or the relevant authorities deem that it's relatively safe to travel without concern.

 If you conclude that face-to-face meetings are just not possible right now, the viable options will depend on many variables — such as the desired outcomes, how high the stakes are, the perceptions and predispositions of the participants, familiarity participants have with each other, geographic locations and cultural differences.

-Consider these options to augment your in-person events or to replace them altogether when necessary:
+Consider the following options to augment your in-person events or to replace them altogether when necessary.

-Virtual meetings, with deliberate planning and excellent facilitation.
+Virtual meetings should be carried out with deliberate planning and excellent facilitation.
 If your group must rely more heavily than before on virtual forms of communications, make sure the meetings are thoughtfully planned.
 Questions to answer in the planning of virtual meetings include: